David Ellison

-David Ellison (born January 9, 1983) is an American film producer and actor best known as the founder and CEO of Skydance Media.
+David Ellison (born January 9, 1983) is an American film producer serving as chairman and chief executive officer (CEO) of Paramount Skydance since August 2025.
+He is the son of Oracle Corporation co-founder Larry Ellison, the second wealthiest individual in the world.

+He founded Skydance Media in 2006, and served as its CEO until 2025.
+He has produced films, including Top Gun: Maverick (2022), which was nominated for Best Picture at the 95th Academy Awards.

 Early life and education

-David Ellison was born in Santa Clara County, California.
-He is the son of billionaire Oracle Corporation co-founder and chairman Larry Ellison, and his ex-wife, Barbara Boothe Ellison.
+Ellison was born on January 9, 1983, in Santa Clara County, California.
+He is the son of billionaire Oracle Corporation co-founder and chairman Larry Ellison and his ex-wife, Barbara Boothe Ellison.
 His father is of Italian and Jewish heritage.
-David attended the University of Southern California.
+Ellison grew up in Woodside, California, with his mother, who nurtured his love for film.
+He attended the University of Southern California, but dropped out of its film school in 2005 to fund a movie with his family's money, Flyboys, a box-office bomb.
+Ellison was influenced by businessman Steve Jobs, a friend of his father, and pitched Jobs his idea for Skydance Media before revising it under Jobs' advice.
 He has one sister, film producer Megan Ellison, who founded Annapurna Pictures.

 Career

 Ellison is the CEO and founder of Skydance Media.
-In 2010, with his father then the sixth richest person in the world, and a partnership deal with Paramount, Skydance was able to raise $350 million in equity and credit to co-finance and co-produce movies.
-The company's films include Mission: Impossible – Fallout, Annihilation, World War Z, True Grit, Jack Reacher, Star Trek Into Darkness, Star Trek Beyond and many more.
-With the 2010 transaction, Ellison was named to Variety's Dealmaker list for 2010 and the Forbes 30 Under 30 list in 2011.
+The company's films include Mission: Impossible – Fallout, Annihilation, World War Z, True Grit, Jack Reacher, Star Trek Into Darkness, and Star Trek Beyond.
+Ellison was named to Variety's Dealmaker list for 2010 and the Forbes 30 Under 30 list in 2011.
+Ellison was nominated for the Academy Award for Best Picture for Top Gun: Maverick.

-As an actor, Ellison has performed in the films Flyboys, Little Fish, Strange Pond and Hole in One.
+As an actor, Ellison has performed in the films Flyboys, Little Fish, Strange Pond, and Hole in One.

 Ellison's company Skydance Media expanded in 2013 with the launch of its television division.
-He has executive produced shows such as Altered Carbon, and Grace and Frankie.
+He has executive-produced shows such as Altered Carbon and Grace and Frankie.

-In 2014, Ellison launched a new line of men's clothing, called the "LANAI Collection."
+In 2014, Ellison launched a new line of men's clothing called the "LANAI Collection."

 In 2017, Ellison helped launch Skydance Animation in partnership with Spain's Ilion Animation Studios.

-In 2018, he announced that Skydance Media had partnered with Tencent Holdings Limited.
+He hired the former Pixar CCO John Lasseter to run Skydance Animation.

+Paramount Skydance Corporation

+In January 2024, it was reported that Ellison was interested in merging Skydance Media with Paramount Global and buying the latter's parent company National Amusements from Shari Redstone.
+The merger received approval from the FCC in July of 2025.
+The merger was completed by August 7, 2025, and Paramount Skydance Corporation was formed.
+Ellison serves as Chairman and CEO of the merged company.